De-institutionalisation

 organisation.

-The individual members within the
+The individual members

 minority group are further